 Who’s With Me?

 I’ll be honest… This journey is going to be hard… I’m going to fail a few times, okay probably many many times, but I do so much better when I am surrounded by others doing things with me, so with that being said, Who wants to join me?
 Who wants to change?
-Who wants more peace in their home?
+Do you want more peace in their home?
 Who wants to share this journey with me?
 You certainly don’t have to do a year, like me, but I challenge you to set a certain amount of time to make your home a No Yelling Zone and see just what happens.
 Will you join me on this journey?

 Together we can share stories, encourage one another, and just support one another in being better parents and bring more peace into our homes!
 Join the challenge today and comment on this post: “I’m in!”
 Let’s all offer each other encouragement and share stories along the way on our journeys to have more peaceful loving homes, so who’s with me?